1,000+ Opportunities

 All gifts are tax deductible.
 Mail a check to this address, or click the button to donate online.
 Community Foundation of Southern Wisconsin Donor Services Representative Wyatt Jackson, President/CEO The Fund is advised by a committee of community volunteers who initiate fundraising activities and determine grant awards: Community Foundation Board of Directors

-Based on current listing details, eligibility includes: Nonprofits, local school districts, and local government agencies serving Crawford, Grant, Green, Iowa, Lafayette, Rock, Sauk, Vernon, and Walworth counties in Wisconsin.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofits, local school districts, and local government agencies serving Crawford, Grant, Green, Iowa, Lafayette, Rock, Sauk, Vernon, and Walworth counties in Wisconsin.
+Confirm the full requirements in the official notice before applying.